• Home

 Additional Works

-Approaching Felonias Park, a novel; A Crane Named Steve, a children's epic poem; Weaker Than Water, a poetry collection https://www.katherinegotthardt.com/books
+D.C.
+Ekphrastic: Crisis of Faith, a collection of poetry and photos; A Crane Named Steve, a children's epic poem; Weaker Than Water, a poetry collection; Bury Me Under a Lilac, a poetry collection; Late April, a poetry collection

 Powered by Wild Apricot Membership Software